COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Apr" >}}

+- Congratulations to our recent MSCA Doctoral Networks 2024 proposal has been awarded!
+Glad to join the amazing team to build this multi-million consortium for doctoral training in a critical field of safety for Internet of Energy. <i class='fa fa-calendar' style='font-size:19px'></i> Apr 2

 - Our proposal for organizing a competition on genomics foundation models associated with [ECML/PKDD 2025](https://ecmlpkdd.org/2025/) has been accepted.
 We are thrilled to organize this dedicated competition on AI for biology in a top-tier conference.
 Please help populate this event to your colleagues who are also working on this domain.
 Looking forward to your submissions. <i class='fa fa-calendar' style='font-size:19px'></i> Apr 1

 - Our proposal for organizing EMO 2027 at Exeter has been approved!
 EMO is a dedicated and flagship conference in the evolutionary multi-objective optimization community.
 It has been over 14 years since its last showcase in Sheffield (I was still a PhD student at that time).
 Looking forward to your submissions and seeing you in beautiful Exeter then! <i class='fa fa-calendar' style='font-size:19px'></i> Apr 1